tnfigueiredo/minimal-mistakes/en/_posts/2023-06-20-living-doc-bdd.md

 ## Getting living documentation in the software delivery process

-All the topics covered by now had the purpose of bringing some background to justify having living documentation in the software
+All the topics covered by now had the purpose of bringing some background to justify having living documentation in the software delivery process.
-7delivery process.
 And it fits perfectly with having an automated software delivery process through CI/CD approaches.
 Once a project has an orchestrated delivery process it is just to take advantage of its good usage to bring to the project automated documentation.

 {% include figure image_path="assets/images/living-doc-bdd/CI-CD.png" alt="CI-CD.png" %}